Norman Stanley Fletcher

 Norman Stanley Fletcher, commonly nicknamed "Fletch", is the main fictional character in the BBC sitcom Porridge, and the spin-off, Going Straight.
 He was played by Ronnie Barker.

-In the pilot episode, Fletcher claims to Mr. Barrowclough that he was sentenced for stealing a lorry which then crashed through garden walls and a toolshed when its brakes failed.
+In the pilot episode, Fletcher claims to Mr. Barrowclough that he was sentenced for stealing a truck, which then crashed through garden walls and a toolshed when its brakes failed.
 This turns out to be a shaggy dog story leading up to the punchline "I asked for six other fences to be taken into consideration".
-In other episodes it is stated that he was sentenced for breaking and entering and that he is a career burglar.
+In other episodes, it is stated that he was sentenced for breaking and entering and that he is a career burglar.
+The opening of each episode refers to Fletcher as an "habitual criminal."

-His tactics range from the practical (stealing pills from the prison doctor and eggs from the prison farmyard), to the symbolic (finding new and imaginative ways to stick two fingers up at Mackay and get away with it).
+His tactics range from the practical (stealing pills from the prison doctor and eggs from the prison farmyard), to the symbolic (finding new and imaginative ways to stick two fingers up at Mackay, the antagonist prison officer, and get away with it).
 In return, Mackay's frenzied, neurotic attempts to catch Fletcher out, when fruitful, give the warder a level of smugness and satisfaction that is only accentuated by his charge's hostility and skulking.

 Fletch is also surprised when this spell in prison finds him taking on the role of father figure.
-It is left to him to help Warren when he needs a letter read or written, and to oversee new, younger inmates such as McClaren and Godber.
+It is left to him to help Warren when he needs a letter read or written and to oversee new, younger inmates such as McClaren and Godber.

-Fletch is also manipulative, and can play upon the sympathies and weaknesses of people like the liberal warden, Mr Barrowclough, and the ineffectual prison governor to acquire more pleasant employment, accommodation or special privileges.
+Fletch is manipulative and can play upon the sympathies and weaknesses of people like the liberal warden, Mr. Barrowclough, and the ineffectual prison governor to acquire more pleasant employment, accommodation, or special privileges.